-Photoshop Vertical Photo Panels Effect Tutorial
+Vertical Photo Panels Effect With Photoshop

-Vertical Photo Panels Effect In Photoshop
+Vertical Photo Panels Effect With Photoshop

-Written by Steve Patterson.
 In this Photoshop tutorial, we'll learn how to create the illusion that a single photo is being displayed as a series of vertical panels.
 It may look complicated, but as we'll see, it's actually a very easy effect to create, with many of the steps being simple repetition.
-I'll be using Photoshop CS5 here but any recent version of Photoshop will work.

 Here's the image I'll be using for this tutorial: